GWLab-UML/Protocols/Molecular_labwork/Trizol RNA and DNA Extraction Protocol.md

 		- 98.8mL of molecular grade water
 		- Store at room temp
 ### 0. Prep
+- Set minicentrifuge to 4ºC
 - Bleach and RNAse away all surfaces and anything you'll touch in the fume hood (pipette tips, pipettes, homogenizer, rack, timer, pen, etc.)
 - Set up liquid and solid hazardous waste buckets inside fume hood
-- Set minicentrifuge to 4ºC
-- For homogenizing: set up bunsen burner inside fume hood
+- For homogenizing inside fume hood
+	- Bunsen burner
+	- 2x forceps
+	- 1x sterile beaker for forceps
+	- 1x sterile beaker for ethanol
+	- 2x beakers for DI
+	- 1x beaker for bleach
 - For RNA extraction: set incubator to 55-60ºC
 - For DNA extraction: put 8mM NaOH in incubator to warm
 ### 1A.
 Homogenizing samples